confluentinc/ksqldb-recipes/README.md

 #### Publishing

 If you are a Confluent employee, you can publish using the `mkdocs` GitHub integration.
-From the `master` branch (in the desired state):
+From the `main` branch (in the desired state):

 - Run the provided script, `./release.sh`
 - After a few minutes, the updated site will be available at https://confluentinc.github.io/ksqldb-recipes/